nkarl/wsu-cpts-415-big-data/homeworks/week12/CPTS_415_NGUYEN_CHARLES.md

 >         return f"({self.person.name}, {[name for name in self.friendship]})"
 >
 >
-> # for every pair of users <i,j>, pair the person with the small friendship
-> # to the friendship of the other person.
 > def Map(i: User, j: User):
 >     """
 >     Compare the two User objects and return a new 2-tuple: